fsmaiorano/ticket-handler/README.md

 - [x] Get Answers of an ticket

+- [ ] Assign ticket to user

+- [x] Create comment on ticket

+- [ ] Create Guid to trace User session requests
+- [ ] Create handler to write integration tests in database to help populate data
+- [ ] Create another container with redis to store logs

+## Frontend

 - [ ] Filter tickets by status
 - [ ] Filter tickets by priority
 - [ ] Filter tickets by date